The British Arrows Awards 2019

 Other big winners from the night were Essity’s Viva la Vulva, created by Abbott Mead Vickers BBDO and directed by Kim Gehrig through Somesuch, and John Lewis & Partners’ last Christmas ad starring Elton John, The Boy and the Piano, created by Adam & Eve/DDB and directed by Seb Edwards through Academy.
 Each received three gold Arrows, two gold Crafts and one silver Arrow.

-Creative Awards would like to thank all at the British Arrows and congratulate all those who participated in the event.
-For more information on the awards or any enquiries that you may have, contact our teams via email@example.com or on 0207 242 4020.
+Creative Awards London would like to thank all at the British Arrows and congratulate all those who participated in the event.
+For more information on the awards or any enquiries that you may have, contact our teams via email@example.com or call 020 8159 2748 for a quotation or to discuss any ideas that you may have.